Appendix: Day-2 Operate

 Besides the testing tools, one of the most useful utilities is the ability to open a direct SSH shell to the device just by clicking a button.

-This will open a new window with the ability to utilize the CLI on the device remotely.
+This will open a new window with the ability to run CLI commands on the device remotely.

-A new option is Sync Configuration which will immediately push a synced configuration to the device based on what is configured via Mist (and reviewable via the Download Junos Config option).
+A new option is Sync Configuration which will immediately push a synced configuration to the device based on what is configured on the Juniper Mist portal (and reviewable using the Download Junos Config option).
 Consider this option when:

-- Somebody made a local change on the device without proper configuration via the Juniper Mist cloud and you want to remove these changes.
+- Somebody made a local change on the device without proper configuration through the Juniper Mist portal and you want to remove these changes.

 Then, review the configuration for the device.
 Usually, it should be inherited by the templates or profiles you used.
 However, if you need to, you can make individual changes to the configuration to be pushed to the device.
 Ensure that your switch is managed by Mist now: